bobbycomet/Griffin-Linux-Landing-Page/index.md

   <img src="com.xanmod.kernel.manager.png" alt="XKM" width="25%"/>
 </div>

 **XKM (Kernel Manager)** — Installs and manages Xanmod, Liquorix, and Mainline kernels.
 Handles DKMS rebuilds and unused kernel cleanup automatically (can be turned off).
 Launched from Grix for users who want to go deeper.
+Kernel autotune handles the swaps, and Grix can fix DKMS if XKM fails.
 [View on GitHub](https://github.com/bobbycomet/XKM-Multi-Kernel-Manager)

 ---